 document-template.psml would also need to be updated.

-After conversion, PS Standard XML documents will not be able to be uploaded or created in the group.
+After conversion, PS Standard XML documents is not able to be uploaded or created in the group.

-The following will need to be done for each group in the project.
+The following needs to be done for each group in the project:

-- Alternatively, the archive folder can be moved to another group and converted later.
+- Alternatively, the archive folder can be moved to another group and converted at another time.
 For this, a backup group under the project containing a folder with the name of the group could be used.

-- Leave Validate Only ticked and click on Start
+- Leave Validate Only ticked and click Start.

 - Warnings (in orange) can usually be ignored.
 Validation errors on the original PS Standard XML appear as warnings.
-If these can not be corrected by the conversion they will also appear as errors (in red), similar messages may appear twice.
+If these can not be corrected by the conversion, they also appear as errors (in red), similar messages might appear twice.

 <body>element that also has some other content.
 If the XRef is not required to be transcluded, for example, if only publishing to a website which doesn’t require it, then this message can be ignored.
 Otherwise, the other content (including

-- The warning Invalid Doc ID "[x]" will be removed during conversion means that the Doc ID x is not valid and will be removed.
-If it is not to be removed then it needs to be changed to something valid via the Properties tab.
+- The warning Invalid Doc ID “[x]¨ will be removed during conversion means that the Doc ID x is not valid and is removed.
+If it is not to be removed, then it needs to be changed to something valid through the Properties tab.

 - Fix validation errors by downloading the document, editing manually and uploading it again.